 HECM MBS will accrue interest at the applicable interest rate (the "HECM MBS Rate") specified in the related HECM MBS Prospectus Supplement.
 The accrued interest will not be paid to holders of the HECM MBS but will be added each month to the then outstanding principal amount of the HECM MBS, and will be payable together with the original principal amount of the HECM MBS as set forth in the related prospectus supplement to the extent such amount has not been paid prior to the final distribution date for the HECM MBS.
 In general, any payments received in respect of any HECMs prior to the final distribution date will be passed through pro rata to the respective holders of participation interests in outstanding advances made to a borrower relating to the HECM.
-The applicable servicing fee margin for HECM MBS may vary depending on the Issue Date of the HECM MBS and whether the servicing compensation for the HECM is paid on a flat monthly fee arrangement or as a portion of the mortgage interest rate in respect of the related HECM.
+The applicable servicing fee margin for HECM MBS may vary depending on the Issue Date of the HECM MBS and whether the servicing compensation for the HECM.
 See "-Ginnie Mae II Program-Interest Rates of Mortgage Loans and the Related Participations Underlying the HECM MBS" below.